thanasisn/SDR_enhancement_LAP/article/article.md

-An aspect of the CE events that is commonly reported and has some significance on the solar energy production infrastructure are the extreme CE events (ECE), where solar irradiance exceeds the expected irradiance on top of the atmosphere (Equation\nobreakspace{}\ref{eq:ECE}).
+An aspect of the CE events that is commonly reported and has some significance on the solar energy production infrastructure are the extreme CE events (ECE), where solar irradiance exceeds the expected irradiance on top of the atmosphere at the same SZA (Equation\nobreakspace{}\ref{eq:ECE}).
 Analogous to Figure\nobreakspace{}\ref{fig:relative-month-occurrences} we have computed the distribution of the number of occurrences of ECE events by month in